Prepare early for the UK mandate—without rework

 For SAP ECC and S/4HANA, our native connector and certified extensions bring e-invoicing inside SAP.
 Finance teams benefit from Peppol status message, allowing them to manage exceptions without leaving SAP, improve first-time acceptance, and safeguarde cash flow.

-The SEEBURGER E-Invoicing Hub is built for EN16931, interoperable networks, and evolving UK guidance, with a global compliance framework that scales across Europe.
+The SEEBURGER E-Invoicing Hub is built for EN 16931, interoperable networks, and evolving UK guidance, with certified Peppol Access Point capability and a global compliance framework that scales across Europe.
 This means one platform for UK readiness today and a clear route for future mandates.

 Ready to comply with confidence?